Frequently Asked Questions

 carried out evangelism using the questionable methods of modern

 evangelists.
-We highly recommend J.I.
+J.I.
 Packer's excellent article, "Puritan

-Evangelism," which more clearly explains the
+Evangelism," explains the

-article, Packer rightly points out that the charge against Calvinists
+distinctions between the Puritan and the modern views.
+Packer rightly points out that the charge against Calvinists

-with regard to evangelism is simply uninformed: "It is a
+with regard to evangelism is simply uninformed:

 very ill-informed supposition that evangelistic preaching which